howaboutwe/rspec-style-guide/README.md

     end
     ```

-* Try to keep the full spec name (concatentation of the nested descriptions)
+* Keep the full spec name (concatentation of the nested descriptions)
   grammatically correct.
-These rules offer one way of doing this:
   * Top level: use `describe` with a constant name: `describe User ...`
   * 2nd level: use `describe` with a method name: `describe "#awesome?"`
   * Inner blocks: use a `context` that starts with `when`: `context "when user is unsubscribed"`